GoogleChrome/developer.chrome.com/site/en/blog/autoplay/index.md

 As a developer, you may want to change Chrome autoplay policy behavior locally to test your website for different levels of user engagement.

-- You can disable the autoplay policy entirely by using a [command line flag]:
+- You can disable the autoplay policy entirely by using a [command line flag](command-line-flag):
   `chrome.exe --autoplay-policy=no-user-gesture-required`.
   This allows you to test your website as if user were strongly engaged with your site and playback autoplay would be always allowed.

 - You can also decide to make sure autoplay is never allowed by disabling MEI and whether sites with the highest overall MEI get autoplay by default for new users.
-Do this with flags: `chrome.exe --disable-features=PreloadMediaEngagementData, MediaEngagementBypassAutoplayPolicies`.
+[Do this with flags](do-this-with-flags): `chrome.exe --disable-features=PreloadMediaEngagementData, MediaEngagementBypassAutoplayPolicies`.